aleml86/MeLiDotNetSample/README.md

 We use chico-ui and chico-mesh for the layout of the sample application.

 You can learn more [here](http://chico-ui.com.ar/) about this user interface.

+In addition to this, we use a web tool that converts json in c# clases to generate the code automaticaly: [json2csharp](http://json2csharp.com/).

 ##Configuration